General Drift Analysis with Tail Bounds

 \begin{lemma} Let $X_t$ denote the number of zeros of the current search point of the \ea on \OneMax.
 Then

 \end{lemma}

 \begin{proof} The lower bound considers the expected number of flipping zero-bits, assuming that no one-bit flips.
-The upper bound is obtained in the proof of Lemma~6 in \citet{DFWVariable} and denoted by $S_1\cdot S_2$, but is not made explicit in the lemma. \end{proof}
+The upper bound is obtained in the proof of Lemma~6 in \cite{DFWVariable} and denoted by $S_1\cdot S_2$, but is not made explicit in the statement of the lemma. \end{proof}

-\begin{theorem} The expected optimization time of the \ea on \OneMax is at most $en\ln n - 0.1369n + O(1)$ and at least $en \ln n - 5.9338 n - O(\log n)$. \end{theorem}
+\begin{theorem} The expected optimization time of the \ea on \OneMax is at most $en\ln n - 0.1369n + O(1)$ and at least $en \ln n - 7.81791 n - O(\log n)$. \end{theorem}

 \begin{proof} Note that with probability $1-2^{-\Omega(n)}$ we have $\tfrac{(1-\epsilon)n}{2} \le X_0 \le \tfrac{(1+\epsilon)n}{2}$ for an arbitrary constant~$\epsilon>0$.
 Hereinafter, we assume this event to happen, which only adds an error term of absolute value $2^{-\Omega(n)}\cdot n\log n=2^{-\Omega(n)}$ to the expected optimization time.